ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Update of Keying Material

-A group member can receive a message shortly after the group has been rekeyed, and new keying material has been distributed by the KDC.
+A group member can receive a message shortly after the group has been rekeyed, and new keying material has been distributed by the KDC (see {{sec-group-rekeying}}).
 In the following two cases, this may result in misaligned keying material between the group members.

 In the first case, the sender protects a message using the old group keying material.
 However, the recipient receives the message after having received the new group keying material, hence not being able to correctly process it.
 A possible way to ameliorate this issue is to preserve the old, recent group keying material for a maximum amount of time defined by the application, during which it is used solely for processing incoming messages.
 By doing so, the recipient can still temporarily process received messages also by using the old, retained group keying material.
 Note that a former (compromised) group member can take advantage of this by sending messages protected with the old, retained group keying material.
 Therefore, a conservative application policy should not admit the storage of old group keying material.
 Eventually, the sender will have obtained the new group keying material too, and can possibly re-send the message protected with such keying material.